davidkrisch/svcrazylove.com/entries/amorloco.md

 > Buy Wine --- plenty of that.
 It's cheap and available in America, like nowhere else.

 I should have loaded up the bilge.
-But good tequila and rum are very affordable and mixed with V8 splash I feel like it fends of Montazuma's revenge and gives Dave and I a multivitamin boost in one tasty beverage.
+But good tequila and rum are very affordable and mixed with V8 splash I feel like it fends off Montazuma's revenge and gives Dave and I a multivitamin boost in one tasty beverage.

 Canned or pouches of chicken are sparse.
 However they have miles of canned tuna in every grocery spot.
 We did find pouched but spiced shredded chicken that is pretty tasty as long as you are in the mood for Mexican.

+image[pouch, amor, Pouches of refried beans and chicken.]

 Peanut butter.
 It's available, just expensive and I've found myself aboard with an unbelievably unexpected peanut butter snob.
 We've imported Santa Cruz's best direct from San Diego.
 Thanks Carol and Chris!!

+image[santacruz, amor, Santa Cruz peanut butter really is delicious.
+Don't tell Dave.]

 Shelf stable milk in drink boxes now make cereal possible every so often.

 The bakery sections are incredible and there is a tortilleria in every store.
 They taste so good.

 We're off the map a bit now away from the mass market grocers.
 But they still have everything we could need.
 And rest assured the 20 peso beers on the beach more than make up for any missed calories (if only).

+image[donkey, amor, Las Varas is the closest city for provisioning outside Chacala where we are currently anchored.
+Apparently the donkey needed some provisions as well.]

 We do eat out, however there are plenty of nights we cook in.
-Here are some Mexican inspired Crazy Love recipes:
+Here are some Mexican inspired Crazy Love (Amor Loco) recipes:

 __Pan Enchiladas__

+image[enchiladas, amor, Pan enchiliadas served with Crazy Love margaritas.]

 *  Poblano pepper
 *  Onion